maehara-keisuke/modded-ubuntu/README.md

 - Open VNC VIEWER & Click on + Button & Enter the Address `localhost:1` & Name anything you like
 - Set the Picture Quality to High for better Quality
+  - If you met VNC disconnected suddenly, try to set Picture Quality to Medium.
 - Click on Connect & Input the Password
 - Enjoy :D